paul-nechifor/lemon-cake/readme.md

 ## Planning

-- Use `@` for quoting instead of `'` in Lisp.
 - Set variables.
 - Read variables.
 - Use unique symbols.
-- Change `new_object_t` to only malloc the size that's required for the object.
 - Use the symbol code for hashing.

-- Be able to run multiple lines.
+- Think about how variable contexts should be implemented.

+- Introduce lambdas.

 - Define `s1 s2 s4 s8 u1 u2 u4 u8` to `signed int 8 bits, ...`
+- Use `@` for quoting instead of `'` in Lisp.

+- Rewrite the whole thing in Assembly (so it can self assemble in the future).

+- Write an assembler in LemonCake that can assemble the LemonCake source code.

+- Write a (very) basic Markdown transformer so I can Write the source code in literate LemonCake.

 - Allow circular dependencies.
+- Change `new_object_t` to only malloc the size that's required for the object.
 - Per thread GC?
+Communiction via messages.

 ## Reference